Recognise and Deal with Your Hidden Anxiety

-We often experience events that distress us and challenge us.
+We often experience events that distress and challenge us.
 This can happen for all sorts of reasons; work, family, relationship and a seeming limitless number of other scenarios.
-We can react in all sorts of ways as well, with anger, sadness, regret – or even other responses.
-In dealing with these things, it can also help to remember that there may be a common element of hidden anxiety in many of these situations.
+We can react in a variety of ways as well, with anger, sadness, regret – or even other responses.
+In dealing with these things, it can also help to remember that there may be a common element of hidden anxiety in many of our responses.

 Finding the pattern

 Because the circumstance can be so different, it can be hard to imagine that there is a common factor.
 The things that happen at work that stress you out are a lot different from the fights that you have with your partner.
 It might not make sense that they would have any similarity.

 This is why can be helpful to stand back and look at the things we experience to really understand them.
 We need to keep in mind that we are more complex than we know.

 If we do that, then we might see that the things that we experience have traces of hidden anxiety in them.

 Let's take a situation where you get stressed out at work because of a deadline.
 Your boss gives you more work on top of all that, due tomorrow – or else.
 It's entirely understandable that you'd be stressed in such a circumstance.
 However, it can also be hard to see that there may be an element of anxiousness about this as well.
 Perhaps you're anxious that you will be yelled at by your boss.
 Or, you might be anxious to lose your job.

 Let's look at another scenario.
 You argue with your partner about money.
 They keep spending when you thought there was an agreement that you would be saving money.
 You get angry with them because they're not following through on their agreement with you, because you keep coming back to his argument time and time again.
 Again, there may be an element of anxiety to this.
 You might be anxious that you find yourself with somebody that you can't influence.
 Or, you fear you will run out of money, or, you might feel that the relationship is coming to an end.